 At the top right of the window, click Compose new query.
 If this text is dimmed, then the Query editor is already open.

 Copy and paste the following query into the query text area.

 SELECT name, gender, SUM(number) AS total FROM `bigquery-public-data.usa_names.usa_1910_2013` GROUP BY name, gender ORDER BY total DESC LIMIT 10

-In the lower right of the window, view the query validator.
+In the lower right of the window, click the green check mark to view the query validator.

 A green check mark icon is displayed if the query is valid.
 If the query is invalid, a red exclamation point icon is displayed.
 If the query is valid, the validator also shows the amount of data the query will process when you run it.
 The data processed is helpful for determining the cost of running the query.

-Click Run query.
+Click Run.
 The query results page displays below the query window.
 At the top of the query results page, the time elapsed and the data processed by the query are displayed.
 Below the